Brian Carpenter (American football)

-Brian Milton Carpenter (born November 27, 1960) is a former American football cornerback in the National Football League (NFL) for the New York Giants (1982), the Washington Redskins (1983-1984), and the Buffalo Bills (1984).
-He played college football as a defensive back at the University of Michigan from 1978 to 1981.
+Brian Milton Carpenter (born November 27, 1960) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New York Giants (1982), the Washington Redskins (1983–1984), and the Buffalo Bills (1984).
+He played college football as a defensive back for the Michigan Wolverines from 1978 to 1981.

-Early years
+Early life

 Carpenter was born in Flint, Michigan, in 1960.
 He attended Flint Southwestern High School.

 College career

-Carpenter enrolled at the University of Michigan in 1978 and played college football as a defensive back for Bo Schembechler's Michigan Wolverines football teams from 1978 to 1981.
+Carpenter enrolled at the University of Michigan in 1978 and played college football as a defensive back for coach Bo Schembechler's Wolverines teams from 1978 to 1981.

-As a junior, he started 11 of 12 games at wide side cornerback for the 1980 Wolverines that compiled a 10-2 record, finished #4 in the AP and UPI polls, and outscored opponents 322 to 129.
+As a junior, he started 11 of 12 games at wide side cornerback for the 1980 Wolverines that compiled a 10–2 record, finished #4 in the AP and UPI polls, and outscored opponents 322 to 129.
 Carpenter totaled 25 tackles, seven assists and five interceptions (tied for the team lead), including 2 against Indiana University.
 He also was a part of a defense that didn't allow a touchdown for 22 consecutive quarters.
-In the 1981 Rose Bowl, he made an interception at Michigan's eight-yard line, to contribute to a 23-6 win over the University of Washington.
+In the 1981 Rose Bowl, he made an interception at Michigan's eight-yard line, to contribute to a 23–6 win over the University of Washington.

 As a senior, he started 8 of 12 games and had one interception for the 1981 Wolverines, after missing three games with a sprained left ankle.
 He was selected by the conference coaches as a second-team defensive back on the 1981 All-Big Ten Conference football team.
 He finished with 6 career interceptions, played in two Big 10 championship teams (1978 and 198) and started in the Rose and Bluebonnet Bowls.

 Brian became a member of the Omega Psi Phi fraternity, phi Chapter at the University of Michigan in the Spring of 1980.

 Professional football

 Dallas Cowboys

-Carpenter was selected by the Dallas Cowboys in the fourth round (101st overall pick) of the 1982 NFL Draft.
+Carpenter was selected by the Dallas Cowboys in the fourth round (101st overall pick) of the 1982 NFL draft.
 He was waived on September 6.